 We believe that phonics provides the foundations of learning to make the development into fluent reading and writing easier.
 Phonics is the process that is used to help children break down words into sounds, as well as building letter and word recognition.
 This can then enable children to use unknown words in the future.
 We teach in this way because, research shows that, when phonics is taught in a structured way – starting with the easiest sounds and progressing through to the most complex – it is the most effective way of teaching young children to read.
 According to the DfE (Department for Education), ‘almost all children who receive good teaching of phonics, will learn the skills they need to tackle new words’.
 They can then go on to read any kind of text fluently and confidently, and to read for enjoyment.

-At Leiston, we use a synthetic phonics programme called ‘Read Write Inc’ produced by Ruth Miskin.
-Read Write Inc is a method of learning letter sounds and blending them together to read and write words.
-As part of this, children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
+At Leiston, we use a synthetic phonics programme called ‘All Aboard Phonics’.
+As part of this, children have daily phonics sessions in class where they participate in speaking, listening and spelling activities.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the different phases, learning and developing their phonics sounds and knowledge.

 Phonics begins in the nursery.
 This phase paves the way for the systematic learning of phonics.
 During this phase especially, we plan activities that will help children to listen attentively to sounds around them, such as the sounds of their toys and to sounds in spoken language.
 We teach a wide range of nursery rhymes and songs and read high quality books to and with the children.
 This helps to increase the number of words they know – their vocabulary – and helps them talk confidently about books.
 The children learn to identify rhyme and alliteration.
 In the summer term before they enter reception, children in Nursery will begin to learn some letter sounds if they are developmentally ready.

-In Reception, the children will receive daily phonics lessons in groups tailored to their ability.
-Children are introduced to new letter sounds and will work their way through Set 1 and Set 2 phonics sounds throughout the course of the year.
-Some may even start learning Set 3 if they are ready.
+In Reception, the children will receive daily class phonics lessons.
 In each phonics session children will have lots of opportunities to practise reading and writing their sounds and the emphasis is on children’s active participation.
 They also learn to use their phonic knowledge for reading and writing activities and in their independent play.

-During Year 1, daily phonics lessons will continue to be taught in groups tailored to children’s reading and writing ability.
-The children will work through the Set 1, 2 and 3 sounds of the Read Write Inc programme, revisiting and practising sounds where necessary to ensure learning is fully embedded.
-They will practise reading a lot of real and ‘nonsense’ words to prepare them for the phonics screening test at the end of Year 1.
+During Year 1, daily class phonics lessons will continue to be taught.
+They will practise reading a lot of real and ‘tricky' words to prepare them for the phonics screening test at the end of Year 1.

 In Year 2, children will revise their phonics learning for the first few weeks of term to ensure they have remembered previous learning from Year 1.
 They will revisit difficult areas indicated by teacher assessment and may continue a daily phonics intervention programme if necessary.

 Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
 This way, children can focus on developing their fluency and comprehension as they move through the school.
 Attainment in phonics is measured by the Phonics Screening Test at the end of Year 1.
-Teachers also complete regular Read Write Inc assessments and plot children onto a tracking grid, which ensures children are grouped appropriately in phonics.
+Teachers also complete regular All Aboard Phonics assessments.

 Phonics screening data: